Acupuncture and Dry Needling

 The theory is that neuromuscular dysfunction can be the result of trigger points in the muscle that create pain and decrease function in a given area of the body.
 Dry Needling is a more intense approach which uses needles deep in the tissue to invoke a twitch response in the trigger point which releases it to normal functioning.

 Usually one method is the best option for your issue.
-Talk to your physiotherapist to find the most appropriate treatment, which in some case can be both.
+Give us a call to find the most appropriate treatment, which in some cases can be both, in conjunction with continued physiotherapy treatment.